 Pharmacogenetics (PGx) analyzes the inherited genetic differences in drug metabolic pathways to see how an individual may respond to drugs, both in terms of therapeutic and adverse effects.
 PHarmacogenomics Action for cancer SuRvivorship (PHASeR) is a new collaboration between the VA and Sanford Health Care in Sioux Falls, South Dakota, that will use PGx testing on veterans to provide preemptive testing.
 Deepak Voora, M.D., associate professor of medicine, will serve as director for PHASeR.
 This collaboration is funded entirely through a generous donation from Denny Sanford.

 The initial pilot study will start at the Durham VA and will expand to about 40 sites and 50,000 patients in the first two years.
-Over the following three years, the project will expand to include over 100 sites and up to 250,000 patients.
+Over the following two years, the project will expand to include over 100 sites and up to 250,000 patients.

 Participants enrolled in PHASeR will complete a simple blood panel that will test eight genes that handle metabolism and transport of commonly prescribed medications for mental health, pain and cardiometabolic diseases.
 “Each person has a different makeup of genetic differences within those genes,” Voora said.
 By analyzing a patient’s genes, physicians can see how certain medicines will interact with that patient, allowing them to make better informed decisions on the amount of the medication to prescribe or if a different medication would be more appropriate.

 Deepak Voora provides an overview of PHASeR at the National Press Club in Washington, D.C.